N1kto/rollup-plugin-coffee-react/README.md

 ## Options

-Rollup's `include`, `exclude` are supported.
+Rollup's `include`, `exclude` plugin options are supported.
 You can also pass options for `coffee-script` to configure `coffee -> js` transpiling.
-Please refere to [coffee-script](https://github.com/jashkenas/coffeescript) documentation for details.
+Please refer to [coffee-script](https://github.com/jashkenas/coffeescript) documentation for details.